 This is just Thailand, but this type of depravity happens all over the world.

-How can I travel ethically?
+How can I contribute to ethical tourism?

 Whether we like it or not, as tourists, we are asked to “vote” in the form of money.
 When we support companies that are harming the environment or exploiting locals, we are telling them that these practices are okay, and the cycle continues.

 The effects vary.
 Some companies are run by businessmen/women whose sole intention is to make a quick buck, and we give it to them.
 Other times, we may be funding something much more sinister – like the abuse of animals or the sex trafficking industry.